-- Unauthorized possession of weapon.
+- Unauthorized possession of a weapon.

-- Willful destruction or waste of property belonging to the bank, fellow employees, or customers.
+- Willful destruction or waste of property belonging to the Bank, fellow employees, or customers.

-- Failure to report to work without proper notification to management or leaving the bank without proper authority.
+- Failure to report to work without proper notification to management or leaving the Bank without proper authority.

 The following activities are prohibited: